snowdj/quantitativeThoughts/_posts/2014-08-02-AWS_Tutorial1.md

 terminateCluster(cluster = cl, region = "us-east-1")
 ```

-### <a name="topic5"></a>Defining default region using enviroment variables
+### <a name="topic5"></a>Defining default region using environment variables

-Instead of always specifying the `region` parameters when calling various function in the `awsConnect` package; the user can use the enviroment variable `AWS_DEFAULT_REGION` to set his/her default region.
+Instead of always specifying the `region` parameters when calling various functions in the `awsConnect` package; the user can use the environment variable `AWS_DEFAULT_REGION` to set his/her default region.
 For example, to set up the default region to be US East (N. Virginia); we use

 ``` {.r}
 Sys.setenv(AWS_DEFAULT_REGION = "us-east-1")